MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

     ![Adding an API](../media/5-add-api-to-management.png)

-1. In the **Create from OpenAPI specification** window, in the **OpenAPI specification** textbox, paste the URL for the OpenAPI definition that you copied earlier.
+1. In the **Create from OpenAPI specification** window, in the **OpenAPI specification** textbox, paste the Swagger JSON URL that you copied earlier.
 1. Click **Create**.
 Azure adds the API to the management instance.

     ![Adding an API](../media/5-complete-api-add.png)